Could 'predator' Nisbet revive Hibs' season?

 Last updated on .From the section Hibernian

-Every time Kevin Nisbet touched the ball in the Motherwell box, he scored.
+Almost every time Kevin Nisbet touched the ball in the Motherwell box, he scored.

 The Hibernian striker was the definition of clinical at Fir Park as his hat-trick ended his side's dreadful run of six straight away defeats.

-He's now his team's joint top-scorer in the league with five goals, having only played five games since his comeback from a nine-month lay-off with a knee injury.
+He is now his team's joint top-scorer in the league with five goals, having only played five games since his comeback from a nine-month lay-off with a knee injury.

 So could he revive Hibs' season?
 The man himself is keeping calm.